Friday, August 1, 2025

 Now it’s only five foot four.

 I also had a great friend, appropriately named Willie Hooper, who was a great swimmer and diver, football, basketball and baseball player.
 Not William or Bill or Will but Willie.
-He was also funny as snot.
-We would bounce on the high diving boards all day long, doing clown dives and serious dives in our banana hammock Speedos, but not knowing the difference between the two.
+With rugged Brad Pitt good looks, a baseball build, blonde hair and blue eyes, he personified and espoused ‘cool’ and was funny as snot.
+We would bounce on the high diving boards all day long, doing clown dives and serious dives in our Bonner Bob, banana hammock Speedos.
 One day we decided to skip swim practice and smoke surreptitiously in the white rocking chairs on the screen porch, incognito.
 It was a blast watching the others work until big coach Reese snuck up behind us and banged our heads together and made us swim a double practice that day.

 Despite him smoking 2 packs a day at age 12, my only goal was to beat him in the breast-stroke and in our last race we tied for third.
 When we both sauntered up to the podium the coach was confused about what to do with the one ribbon.
 Willie took it and ripped it in half and gave me the top part with a grin.
 He lost the Club Swimmer of the Year that summer by one half a point, but he didn’t care because Gina won it instead and we both loved Gina.
 She accepted the trophy that winter in a homemade yellow polka-dot dress with Willie, in a sporty white turtleneck, at her side.
 ‘I don’t recognize you with your clothes on’,’ we liked to say in the winter.

 Years later the three of us were drinking by candlelight at the Club on the night of the NYC blackout.
-We went home to his house, across from the Amityville Horror house so we could ring their bell and run like old times, and Willie could show us his new motorcycle.
+We went home to Willie’s house, across from the Amityville Horror house so we could ring their bell and run like old times, and Willie could show us his new motorcycle.
 We all hopped on it to make believe we were riding.
 Of course, we lost our balance and fell to the floor of the garage, becoming harmlessly pinned under the bike and laughing hysterically.
 Willie’s dad came out to ask what we thought we were doing and Willie chortled that we were just going for a ride.
 We were locked in the garage for the rest of the night, but we didn’t really mind.
-Willie burned out young, at 42, from lung cancer but we still swim and sing:
+Willie was haunted by fire and smoke and burned out young at 42, from lung cancer.
+We all have something.
+But we all still swim and sing along:

 Every party has a pooper,